 The City adopts an annual budget on a basis consistent with accounting principles generally accepted in the United States of America.
-Transfers to the City of Yucaipa exceeded the budget by \$344,235.
+The legal level of budgetary control for the City is the Fund.
+The Measure I 2010-2040 Fund's expenditures exceeded the budgeted amount by \$515,568.